corrado-github/as24_project/README.md

 ## The files:
 + webpage2df.py: Python code that makes use of Selenium and BeautifulSoap to scrap the data
-+ as24_analysis.ipynb: initial EDA for Fiat Punto Evo
++ as24_analysis.ipynb: PythonJupyter Notebook.
+Initial EDA for Fiat Punto Evo, plots, XGBoost model set, training and tests, evaluation.
 + as24_BMWi3.ipynb: the same for BMW i3
 + report.pdf: slides with analysis and results outlined (in italian)